dror27/dk-shack/vol2/songs/en/Alpha Mike Foxtrot.md

 \
 So you better start sniffing real ass\
 Join the party boy, lick boots of brass\
-Be a contributing citizen of the nation\
+Be a contributing citizen of this nation\
 Support this wonderful god-dammed creation\
 \
 Be happy you’re allowed to stay infected\